puzzle/marina-backend/README.md

 ### Infrastructure setup

-create a build project

 We're going to set up the following infrastructure
 * build project, to build the images, images from build project will be promoted to the stage
 * dev
 * test
 * prod

-create the projects
+Create the projects:

 * `oc new-project marina-build`
 * `oc new-project marina-dev`
 * `oc new-project marina-test`
 * `oc new-project marina-prod`

-give the puller serviceaccount from the stages access to the build project
+Give the puller serviceaccount from the stages access to the build project:

 ```
 oc policy add-role-to-group system:image-puller system:serviceaccounts:marina-dev -n marina-build